MileHacker Logo

 Public Transportation: Buses

-Route maps for buses are not formally available or clearly displayed for tourists.
+Route maps for public buses are not formally available or clearly displayed for tourists.
 Instead, grasping routes often means asking locals or bus conductors for directions to specific destinations.
-The main bus stand is a central spot in Trincomalee town.
-Buses run frequently along the coastal road, bringing a regular link between Trincomalee town, Uppuveli, and Nilaveli.
+The main bus station is a central spot in Trincomalee town.
+Buses run frequently along the coastal road, bringing an ordinary link between Trincomalee town, Uppuveli, and Nilaveli.
 This main route remains straightforward to follow.

 Operating Details

-• Ticketing: Fares are payable directly to the conductor once you are on the bus.
+• Ticketing: Fares are payable directly to the conductor the moment you are located on the bus.
 Cash is the only accepted payment.

-• Fares: Very inexpensive, typically from LKR 50-200 for a local ride.
+• Fares: Very inexpensive, usually from LKR 50-200 for a local ride.

 • Operating Hours: From early morning (around 5:00 AM) until late evening (9:00 PM - 10:00 PM).